Arpl14/FuelForecastX-LSTM-ARIMA-and-AutoKeras/README.md

 ##  Achievements

 - Deployed a full forecasting pipeline from EDA to visualization
+- Saved all preprocessed datasets, scalers, and models—making the solution fully deployable and reproducible
 - Integrated traditional, deep learning, and AutoML methods
 - Created a clean, responsive dashboard with Plotly Dash
 - Conducted multi-model evaluation with error visualization